 Bus Accident Lawyers Serving Maryland, Virginia And Washington D.C.

 Those riding on a bus at the time of an accident have zero control over the factors leading to a collision.
 Additionally, most public transportation buses in Maryland and Virginia do not have seat belts.
 A great majority of serious bus injuries are caused when individuals are thrown about inside the vehicle upon the force of impact.
 The law typically holds the operators of commercial carriers (vehicles providing transport to the public) to the “highest standard of care.”
-Essentially, when you ride a bus being operated by another person (or any other commercial vehicle for that matter: airplane, boat etc.) you are essentially putting your life in someone else’s hands and trusting them to safely navigate you from point A to point B. The operator must thus act with the highest level of care to ensure your safety and often when an accident does occur, it is because this duty has been breached.
+Essentially, when you ride a bus being operated by another person (or any other commercial vehicle for that matter: airplane, boat etc.) you are essentially putting your life in the bus operator’s hands and trusting them to safely navigate you from point A to point B. The operator must thus act with the highest level of care to ensure your safety and often when an accident does occur, it is sometimes because this duty has been breached.

 What’s the Cause of Your Accident?

 The causes of bus accidents can vary.
-The most typical causes include but are not limited to:
+The most typical causes include but are not limited either to:

 - Talking on the cell phone